alexkwolfe/mongomapper-versioned/README.md

 end
 ````

-### Delete old versions

 If you'd rather specify the amount of time the versions of a doc should be kept, implement `keep_versions_for`.
-It should return the number of seconds to keep each revision.
+It must return the number of seconds to keep each revision.
+Every time a new version is created, versions will be purged based on their age.

 This doesn't work with the `max` option.
 Use one or the other.

-Every time a new version is created, "old" versions will be purged based on their age.

 ````ruby
 class User